electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/exterior/paint/_index.md

 Color code **L5**

 ![Audi Q4 ](paint_florettsilver_1.png "Audi Q4 Sportback 50 e-tron quattro in florett silver with contrast color")

+The below footage shows dynamic driving scenes of the Audi Q4 Sportback e-tron in the colour Floret silver in the streets of Spain.

+{{< youtube JSm8Ov2XGLc >}}

 ## Navarra Blue